 #5].
 Working without pay

-Working without paying is probably the most common bad habits amongst young entrepreneurs.
-Some entrepreneurs reward their employees, customers and all others, but often forget about themselves.
+Working without paying is probably the most common bad habit among young entrepreneurs.
+Some entrepreneurs reward their employees, customers, and all others, but often forget about themselves.

 This kind of attitude is not productive because not rewarding yourself can sometimes lead to a great lack of motivation and inspiration.
 As a young entrepreneur, it’s very important that you keep yourself motivated in order to get to the level you have ever wanted.